scottchiefbaker/php-sqlite-cache/README.md

 # PHP SQLite Object Cache

 PHP Object Caching system with a SQLite backend store and automatic content expiration.
-Stored using a SQLite database in a RAM disk in `/dev/shm`.
+Cach is stored using a SQLite database in a RAM disk in `/dev/shm`.

 ## Requirements